-Holding private webinars and classes online through Zoom or another video conferencing service allows you to reach a much broader audience base than in-person events by giving you a chance to communicate with people all over the world in real time.
+Holding private webinars online through Zoom or another video conferencing service allows you to reach a much broader audience base than in-person events.
+This gives you the chance to communicate with people all over the world in real time.

-This is a pretty pure, simple and honest way to make money, so it’s another great option if you’re advertising-averse. #AskAndYouShallReceive.
+This is a pretty pure, simple, and honest way to make money, so it’s another great option if you’re advertising-averse.